 - Alternatively, if a student has an approved accommodation to receive more time on all quizzes, you can click to edit the student's accommodations.
 When you edit a student's accommodations, you can add on more time (eg, 30 minutes) or multiple their time (eg, 1.5x more time) and it will apply to all future quizzes.
 Click Save when you are finished editing the accommodations.

 In Classic Quizzes

 - Open the quiz and click Moderate This Quiz.

 3. Select multiple students or an individual student and click Change Extensions for [x] Selected Students .

 4. In the box labeled Extra time on every attempt, enter the amount of extra time you want to give the students.
 This will be in addition to the amount of time all students receive.

-Allowing Extra Time for In-Progress Exams
+Allowing Extra Time for In-Progress Quizzes

 - If a student has an emergency or technical issue while they are taking a quiz using Classic Quizzes, you can open Moderate This Quiz, then click the clock icon next to the student's remaining time.